microshare/microshare.github.io/docs/2/installer/devices/tabs-motion-battery replacement.md

 ---
 layout: docs
-title: Battery Replacement - How to Change the Battery on a TABS Motion and Open Close Sensor
+title: TABS Motion Battery Replacement
-description: Battery Replacement - How to Change the Battery on a TABS Motion and Open Close Sensor
+description: TABS Motion Battery Replacement
 toc: true
 ---
 ---------------------------------------
-### Battery Replacement - How to Change the Battery on a TABS Motion and Open Close Sensor
+### How to Replace the Battery on a TABS Motion Sensor

 1. Remove battery cover using a tool such as a trim remover, flathead screwdriver or similar.